Kashtayit State Marine Conservation Area

 Overview

 This MPA sits along Southern California’s largest stretch of undeveloped coastline, a 76-mile swath between Gaviota State Park in the south and Oceano to the north.
-Kashtayit SMCA is home to an array of marine life including rocky reef fish, flatfish, sharks, birds, marine mammals, and invertebrates.
+Kashtayit SMCA is home to an array of marine life including rocky reef fishes, flatfish, sharks, birds, marine mammals, and invertebrates.
 It encompasses beaches, rocky shores, an expanse of surfgrass, sandy seafloor habitat, and a few offshore reefs.
 Located just off Highway 1, this MPA is easily accessible to anyone interested in exploring coastal California.

 Regulations